504 Plan vs IEP: What Every Teacher Needs to Know

 Teachers are often the first to notice that a student is struggling, and are frequently asked for their opinion on which pathway to pursue.
 The decision is ultimately made by a team, but your classroom observations carry significant weight.

 If the student is keeping pace with grade-level content but needs environmental adjustments to access it fairly, a 504 Plan is likely sufficient.
 The student with ADHD who understands the material but struggles with test-taking conditions benefits from extended time and a quiet room, not from a different reading programme.
 The student with anxiety who can complete all assignments but shuts down during timed assessments needs a testing accommodation, not specially designed instruction.
-Agran et al. (2020) found that placement and plan decisions are frequently based on institutional habit rather than individual need, reinforcing the value of teacher observation data in guiding the team towards the correct pathway.
+Agran et al. Research in 2020 found that placement and plan decisions are often based on school habits rather than individual need.
+This reinforces the value of teacher observation data in guiding teams towards the right pathway.

 A common misconception is that a 504 Plan is "less than" an IEP, or that an IEP is always better.
 This is not accurate.
 A 504 Plan is the right tool when the barrier is environmental.
 An IEP is the right tool when the barrier is instructional.
 Applying differentiation strategies effectively in the general education classroom can sometimes resolve concerns before either formal pathway is needed.